 Nevertheless, retailers and advertisers insist that it is the season of giving.
-Along with family traditions it can create enormous pressure to decorate, cook, wrap and party – all on top of daily work and family schedules.
-Advertisers can sing all they want, but the fact of the matter is that most people have mixed feelings about the holidays.
+Having to host the perfect holiday can create enormous pressure to decorate, cook, wrap and party – all on top of daily work and family schedules.
+Jolly music aside, most people have mixed feelings about the holidays.
 They believe they should be happy when in fact the preparations make them feel stressed and fatigued.

 Emotions run the gamut during the holidays.
 During the holidays people ranked the emotions they most often feel as follows:

 - Stress: 61%

 - High spirits: 60%

 The best way to cope with holiday stress, or any other type for that matter, is using a cognitive strategy that Harvard Medical School and others call a “shifting set.”
 It’s the the ability to shift “cognitive strategies to respond to changes in our environment.”
 It requires the cognitive flexibility to shift one’s attention from one task to another at a rapid rate as circumstances change.

 Shifting set is a complex combination of executive functioning tasks.
 It requires managing time, being attentive, switching focus, planning and organizing and remembering details.
 The increased number of responsibilities and scheduling details created by the holidays can make the brain’s prefrontal cortex to go into “overdrive” as Harvard says.
 It takes shifting set to cope with it all.

 So what are we supposed to do?
 The doctors at Harvard suggest the following:

 - Evaluate how you spend your time.